tavisca-vshah/Code-book/Csharp-Basic/README.md

 - Async await are markers which mark code positions from where control should resume after a task(thread) completes.
 Await also blocks the control and resume when subtask is completed
 - Asynchronous code does not use thread another that main thread.
 Async keyword does not spawn new thread at background.
 - Question: If asyncronous code does not spawn new thread, how does it does?
-  - Answer: The hidden recipe is state Machine, which divides whole code into several chunks, the code is basically schronous but because of state machine, it looks like asynchronous. <br/><br/>
+  - Answer: The hidden recipe is state Machine, which divides whole code into several chunks, the code is basically syncronous but because of state machine, it looks like asynchronous. <br/><br/>
   - ``` public static void main(string[] args)
     {
 	    Console.WriteLine("Code 1");